-Ladoos/ladus are a name for a lot of ball shaped Indian sweets.
+Ladoos/ladus are a name for a lot of ball shaped Indian sweets usually made at any celebration.
 Most ladoos are made from either a mixture of flours such as chick pea flour, wheat flour or semolina , sugar and nuts.
 Boondi/Bundi na ladoo (ladu) or besan ke ladoo(ladu) are one of the most popular sweets in UK.
-These ladoos are popular at most celebrations and can be eaten warm or cold.
 Boond/bund means a droplet.
 Bundi na ladoo or Besan ke ladu is made by dropping little droplets of chick pea flour batter onto hot oil.
 These step by step recipe will enable you to make them easily.

 Ingredients for 20 small ladoos: